gorkem-cetin/balsa/README.md

 ## Installation

-Balsa installer assumes it is running on a vanilla Ubuntu/CentOS/RHEL Linux without any services listening on port 80 or 443 (which should also be open to incoming traffic).
+Balsa installer assumes it is running on a vanilla Ubuntu/CentOS/RHEL without any services listening on port 80 or 443 (which should also be open to incoming traffic).
 Once run, it takes care of every configuration and doesn't require any additional, manual intervention.

 To deploy Balsa, download the latest release and run: ```sudo ./install.sh```.